 Interpersonal process is a type of therapy approach which aims to explore different aspects of a patient’s life to discover underlying personal issues which may contribute to the issue at hand.
 Typically, this individualized therapy will involve diving into an individual’s personal friend and partner relationships, family experiences, and thoughts about their own self.
-Since both addiction and eating disorders are extremely personal experiences, they can intertwine with very personal parts of life.
-And, they can even be developed as a result of these personal experiences.
-So, it’s extremely important to be able to work on the self throughout therapy sessions, and interpersonal therapy is the type of process therapy to do so.
+Since both addiction and eating disorders are extremely personal experiences, they can intertwine with very personal parts of life and, they can even be developed as a result of these personal experiences.
+It’s extremely important to be able to work on the self throughout therapy sessions, and interpersonal therapy is the type of process therapy to do so.

 Stress Management: Stress can be a trigger for those in recovery from eating disorders and/or addiction.
 And, stress is definitely something that people will come into contact with once treatment ends.
-So, it’s important to learn how to identify where stress comes from on an individual basis.
-And, how to manage it effectively without it leading to reverting back to old behavior or thought patterns.
-During interpersonal therapy, patients and therapists work together to confront issues which result in high-stress levels.
-Also, they work to develop needed coping strategies to deal with stress so that it’s not an issue which will likely lead to relapse.
+It’s important to learn how to identify where stress comes from on an individual basis and how to manage it effectively without it leading to reverting back to old behavior or thought patterns.
+During interpersonal therapy, patients and therapists work together to confront issues that result in high-stress levels.
+Also, they work to develop needed coping strategies to deal with stress so that it’s not an issue that will likely lead to relapse.

 Goal Setting: Without individual goals for recovery, where would self-motivation come from?
 While support from friends and family is helpful, the most important support is self-support.
 Setting personal goals can give people something to strive for, and help to also achieve accomplishments.
 While setting goals is necessary during treatment, it will also be very important in the days after treatment concludes.
 So, during interpersonal process sessions, individuals can learn how to effectively set their own personal goals throughout recovery!